 However, don’t worry if you don’t have a wok – simply use a good old frying pan!
 It will still taste amazing, trust us!

 Cut the steak into thin strips against the grain, that is, in a different direction from which the natural muscle fibres run in.

-When the meat is cut, put it in the bowl with a tbsp of sesame oil, 2 tbsp of soy sauce and a pinch of caster sugar.
+When the meat is cut, put it in the bowl with a tablespoon of sesame oil, 2 tablespoon of soy sauce and a pinch of caster sugar.
 Leave to marinate, whilst you prepare all the other elements of the dish.

-To prepare the sauce, in a small bowl, combine, 2 tbsp of honey, 1 tsp of brown sugar, 2 tbsp of tomato ketchup, 5 tbsp of rice vinegar and 1 tbsp of dark soy sauce.
+To prepare the sauce, in a small bowl, combine, 2 tablespoon of honey, 1 teaspoon of brown sugar, 2 tablespoon of tomato ketchup, 5 tablespoon of rice vinegar and 1 tablespoon of dark soy sauce.
 Mix well and set aside for later.